-- (a) Enroll in MATH 298.
+• (a) Enroll in MATH 298.
 This course is the Master's Project that must be completed under the supervision of a faculty member.
-The course culminates in a written and oral report to the department; OR - (b) Enroll in MATH 299.
+The course culminates in a written and oral report to the department; OR

+(b) Enroll in MATH 299.
 This course is the Master's Thesis that must be completed under the supervision of a faculty member.
 The course culminates in a written and oral report to the department, and a written report to the University.

-Within the first week of the semester, the candidate must file a request through the Division of Research and Graduate Studies for the Master's degree to be granted by filling out and submitting a Graduate Degree Application.
+• Within the first week of the semester, the candidate must file a request through the Division of Research and Graduate Studies for the Master's degree to be granted by filling out and submitting a Graduate Degree Application.

 There are several differences between a Project and a Thesis.
-The main ones are:

-- a Thesis must consist of original research in an area of mathematics or mathematics education, and that a project could consist of work that does not yield new results but that is a complete literature review of a specific topic, or topics.
-These 'bibliographical projects' should not just be a compilation of information found in other sources but it should incorporate a thorough analysis and commentary. - the deadline to submit a Thesis is usually about a month earlier than the deadline to submit a Project.
-A set of guidelines for the Master's Project may be found in this handbook, and the guidelines for the Master's Thesis may be found on the Division of Research and Graduate Studies' Thesis website.
+The main ones are that a Thesis must consist of original research in an area of mathematics or mathematics education, and that a project could consist of research that is not necessarily original (e.g. a bibliographical project).
+Also, the deadline to submit a Thesis is usually about a month earlier than the deadline to submit a Project.
+A set of guidelines for the Master's Project may be found in this handbook, and the guidelines for the Master's Thesis may be found on the Division of Research and Graduate Studies' website.

-Students are encouraged to think ahead and start looking for a Project/Thesis topic and advisor at least two semesters before when they will enroll in their culminating experience.
+Students are encouraged to think ahead and start looking for a Project/Thesis topic and/or an advisor at least two semesters before when they will enroll in their culminating experience.
 Our Department maintains two webpages to help students in this process: (1) a list of all our faculty's areas of expertise, and (2) a list of all recent Master's theses our program has produced.

 Students who are starting to work on their Thesis/Project may contact the Graduate Coordinator to request a LATEX template that they may use to typeset their work.
-Projects/Theses in Mathematics Education can use a Word template, which is also available from the graduate coordinator (project) or the Division of Research and Graduate Studies' Thesis website.